-What makes Chasing Tail different than other dog walking businesses?
+What makes Chasing Tail different than other dog walking and training businesses?

 Ally has taken the time to further educate her staff to provide every client with an experienced dog-walker, trainer or pet-sitter.
 She makes sure to spend plenty of time having employees train and shadow her while at work, as well as teach them specifics on pack management, dog communication and body language, aggression and how to prevent it, safety and fight protocols, and basic training skills.
 They are also required to take a course by PetTech which certifies them in Pet First Aid and Safety.
 Dog walking is not something you can learn overnight.
 It takes a lot of training, skill, patience, and understanding of dog behavior.
 We use our expertise and knowledge to make the best choices possible around every dog we meet, to ensure it is placed with the best pack possible for its needs.